TUM-ITR/PGopt/Julia/docs/src/examples/PG_OCP_generic_basis_functions.md

 # Optimal control with generic basis functions

 This example reproduces the results of the optimal control approach with generic basis functions (Figure 3) given in Section V-C of the [paper](../reference.md).
+Due to small adjustments to the code (see Erratum in the [Introduction](../index.md)) and resulting numerical differences, the results from **v0.2.2** and later differ slightly from those presented in the paper.
+If you wish to reproduce the exact results from the paper, you can pull an earlier release of the code before version **v0.2.2**.

 ![autocorrelation](../assets/PG_OCP_generic_basis_functions.svg)

 The method presented in the paper ["A flexible state–space model for learning nonlinear dynamical systems"](https://doi.org/10.1016/j.automatica.2017.02.030) is utilized to systematically derive basis functions and priors for the parameters based on a reduced-rank GP approximation.
 Afterward, by calling the function `particle_Gibbs()`, samples are drawn from the posterior distribution using particle Gibbs sampling.
 These samples are then passed to the function `solve_PG_OCP_Altro()` (or `solve_PG_OCP_Ipopt()` in case IPOPT is used), which solves the scenario OCP using the solver Altro.

-A Julia script that contains all the steps described in the following and exactly reproduces Figure 2 of the paper can be found at `PGopt/Julia/examples/PG_OCP_generic_basis_functions_Altro.jl`.
+A Julia script that contains all the steps described in the following and reproduces Figure 2 of the paper can be found at `PGopt/Julia/examples/PG_OCP_generic_basis_functions_Altro.jl`.
 For the results in Table IV of the paper, this script is repeated with seeds 1:100.
 The runtime of the script is about 2 hours on a standard laptop.
-Using an improved function `phi()`, can reduce the runtime to about 50 minutes, but the results change slightly due to numerical reasons.
-Further explanations are given below.

 A similar example that utilizes the solver IPOPT can be found at `PGopt/Julia/examples/PG_OCP_generic_basis_functions_Ipopt.jl`.
 Due to the different solver, the results differ slightly from the ones presented in the paper.